strontic/strontic.github.io/xcyclopedia/library/conhost.exe-AD99B6147CBFF1C8ECCE8CE44E742681.md

-[HDIR            Displays a list of files and subdirectories in a directory.
+[HDIR            Displays a list of files and subdirectories in a directory.
 DISKPART       Displays or configures Disk Partition properties.
 DOSKEY         Edits command lines, recalls Windows commands, and
                creates macros.